jasonmacduffie/isles-of-maga/factions.md

 Monarchists
 -----------
 A significant number of Magafel still advocate the return of the Magafeli Empire.
 These people are known as monarchists.
-While advocating monarchism is not illegal, it is cause for suspicion, and even minor rouses to action can be a basis for arrest.
-Many monarchists go further, plotting the overthrow of the Republic.
-Although they are not representative of the general public feeling, there are enough monarchists to present a real threat if they become organized.
 The symbol of the monarchists is a crescent moon, or "Autumn Moon", which is an ancient magical symbol strongly associated with the Magafel and sometimes Gora.

 The Order of Ancients
 ---------------------